Music is a Science

 Additionally, ladies must provide BLACK, CLOSED-TOED DRESS SHOES (low heels or flats, please).
 Gentlemen must provide a PLAIN, WHITE UNDERSHIRT, BLACK SOCKS, and BLACK DRESS SHOES (no athletic or tennis shoes allowed).
 There should be no large or excessive jewelry and no facial jewelry of any kind.
 Ladies should not wear any earrings larger than a quarter, and men should not wear any earrings at all.

 Arriving at a concert out of uniform will result in a significant grade reduction.
 If a student is not presentable or is missing major parts of their uniform, they may not be allowed to perform.

-This shirt will be used as a uniform for more casual choir events.
+Each student will receive a Townview Music shirt that will be used as a uniform for more casual events.
 This is their shirt to keep, but must be kept in good condition throughout the year.
-Additional T-shirts, for parents or friends, may be purchased when T-shirt orders are placed if so desired.
 When wearing the choir T-shirt for special events, students should also wear blue jeans unless otherwise directed.

 Students will be issued a binder and choral sheet music throughout the year.
 This music functions as a textbook for this class and should be taken care of.
 Students should make notes in their music as we work in class, but as stated above, may only write lightly in pencil.
 Music should be returned in the condition it was issued with all marking erased.
 If students fail to promptly return music in that condition, they will be charged for its replacement.